microsoft/maro/docs/source/key_components/rl_toolkit.rst

 The way to use these models is exactly the same as the way to use the policy models.

-.. _trainer:
+.. _algorithm:

-Trainer
+Algorithm
 -------

 When introducing policies, we mentioned that policies cannot train themselves.
-Instead, they have to be trained by external trainers.
-In MARO, a trainer represents an RL algorithm, such as DQN, actor-critic, and so on.
-Trainers take interaction experiences and store them in the internal memory, and then use the experiences in the memory to train the policies.
-Like ``RLPolicy``, trainers are also concrete classes, which means they could be used by configuring parameters.
-Currently, we have 4 trainers (algorithms) in MARO:
+Instead, they have to be trained by external algorithms.
+Algorithms take interaction experiences and store them in the internal memory, and then use the experiences in the memory to train the policies.
+Like ``RLPolicy``, algorithms are also concrete classes, which means they could be used by configuring parameters.
+Currently, we have 4 algorithms in MARO:

 - ``DiscreteActorCritic``: Actor-critic algorithm for policies that generate discrete actions.
 - ``DDPG``: DDPG algorithm for policies that generate continuous actions.
 - ``DQN``: DQN algorithm for policies that generate discrete actions.
 - ``DiscreteMADDPG``: MADDPG algorithm for policies that generate discrete actions.

-Each trainer has a corresponding ``Param`` class to manage all related parameters.
+Each algorithm has a corresponding ``Param`` class to manage all related parameters.
 For example, ``DiscreteActorCriticParams`` contains all parameters used in ``DiscreteActorCritic``:

 .. code-block:: python

    @dataclass
-   class DiscreteActorCriticParams(TrainerParams):
+   class DiscreteActorCriticParams(AlgorithmParams):
        get_v_critic_net_func: Callable[[], VNet] = None
        reward_discount: float = 0.9
        grad_iters: int = 1